felipefr/micmacsfenics/README.md

 # micmacsFenics
 FEniCSx-based implementation for multi-scale problems (FE2) and computational homogenisation.

 Currently, micmacsfenics is going through a complete factorization from the original library in legacy FEniCS.
+Please check the micmacsfenics_legacy branch for working version of the codes.
 The main changes will be:
 - Unique way of doing things.
 Maybe too general, but unique.
 - Use fetrics (https://github.com/felipefr/fetricks) as much as possible for general things, to keep micmacsfenics as compact as possible.
 - Inelasticty using Mfront or dolfinx-external-operator (https://github.com/a-latyshev/)